emmyforlife/site-reliability-challenge/README.md

 ## **Prerequisites:**

 i.
 Install a WSL (Ubuntu) on your laptop.
-From a command line "wsl --install -d Ubuntu" or select another distribution
+From a command line with root privileges, run  "wsl --install -d Ubuntu" or select another distribution

 ii.
 Install Docker.
 For instructions on how to install docker, see [LINK](https://docs.docker.com/engine/install/)